CrystalBlueWings/WP_1DV610_L2/testReport.md

 ## Comments

-All tests for the module have been run with Jest and verified as passing, except for the uncommented tests in `sudokuGenerator.test.js`.
+All tests for the module have been run with Jest and verified as passing.

 ## Screenshots

 ![All tests passed except for sudokuGenerator.test.js](images\all_tests_passed_except_for_sudokuGenerator_clean.png)

 ![sudokuGenerator.test.js running infinitely](images\sudokuGenerator_partially_passed.png)